-Thanks to science we know that even the smallest viral particle can lead to tremendous outbreaks and infect a complete farm.
-Most known viral vectors are manure, humans, vermin and even air.
+Thanks to science, we know even the smallest viral particle can lead to tremendous outbreaks, infecting a whole farm.
+The most known viral vectors are manure, humans, vermin, and even the air.
 But what about feed?

-Can feed transmit diseases like African Swine Fever, PRRS or PED?
-According to the review article of Gordon et al. (2019) feed and feed raw materials can not only spread the virus, some raw materials like soybean meal can even support virus viability and survivability.
-Until now little attention has been given to prevention of infection via this pathway.
+Can feed transmit diseases like ASF, PRRS, or PED?
+According to a review article by Gordon et al. (2019), yes.
+Feed and feed raw materials can not only spread the virus, but some raw materials—like soybean meal—can also support virus viability and increase its survivability.
+Until now, little attention has been given to the prevention of infection via this vector pathway.

 Vaccines are the first line of prevention towards many viruses.
-But due to viral mutations, non-responding animals and very high infection pressure animals sometimes respond poorly on vaccines.
-That is why biosecurity measurements are necessary to prevent pathogens from entering the farm.
-Cleaning, drying and disinfecting are part of the standard protocols.
+However—due to viral mutations, non-responding animals, and very high infection pressure—animals sometimes respond poorly to vaccines.
+This is why biosecurity measurements are necessary to prevent pathogens from entering the farm.
+Cleaning, drying, and disinfecting are foundational parts of protocols to prevent viral infection.

-Pest control, manure management and strict entrance policies have to be installed, but what about the feed?
-To close one of the last biosecurity gaps Agrimprove developed FeedLock®, a sustainable feed mitigant with anti-viral properties.
+Pest control, manure management, and strict entrance policies also have to be installed.
+Even with these measures in place, diseases are continuing to spread.
+To close one of the last biosecurity gaps, Agrimprove developed FeedLock®, a sustainable feed mitigant with anti-viral properties.

 - Sustainable protection